Remediate Active Directory Exposures within 5 Minutes

 05

-Your employee chooses a common password, like the name of their favorite sports team or the name of your company
+Your employee chooses a common password, like the name of their favorite sports team or the name of your company.

 Your employee shapes up and stops reusing passwords.
 Thanks to some inspiration from their favorite sports team, they come up with password they’ve never used before on any site: Longhorns#1.

+Unfortunately for your employee, they’ve chosen the same password as many other Longhorns fans, several of whom have been included in third-party breaches.
 Luckily, Active Directory Guardian offers the option to check your users’ passwords against every password in our recaptured database, independent of username.
 Even though your employee has never been involved in a breach using this specific password, Active Directory Guardian can flag this password to help you identify weak, expected, or compromised passwords in accordance with NIST’s recommendations.

 Active Directory Guardian also includes a banned password list that your team can add to, enabling you to detect and reset passwords that an attacker might expect users at your organization to choose.
 Using context-specific passwords like the name of your company is such a common approach that the NIST password guidelines specifically recommend checking for it.

-Automation wins when powered by identity analytics
+Automation wins when powered by holistic identity matching

-Ultimately, as security practitioners, our goal is to do our best to protect our users and the organization.
+Ultimately, as defenders, our goal is to do our best to protect our users and the organization.
 The most effective way to do that is to use the best available data and to automate where appropriate, as much as possible.
+The more we can let machines do what they do well, the more bandwidth we have to move the needle on security in other parts of our organizations.

 Interested in learning more about Active Directory Guardian?